-Contact Person: Lisa Minjares-Kyle, Assistant Transportation Scientist Contact email: [email protected]
+Contact Person: Lisa Minjares-Kyle, Program Manager and Associate Research Scientist Contact email: [email protected]

 Texas Alcoholic Beverage Commission

 The Texas Alcoholic Beverage Commission (TABC) is the state agency that regulates all phases of the alcoholic beverage industry in Texas.
 Their duties include regulating sales, taxation, importation, manufacturing, transporting, and advertising of alcoholic beverages.

 Contact Person: Erica Moore, Agent - TRACE Team Contact email: [email protected]